Albanian revolt of 1912: List of demands

+On 17 July, the rebels took over Gjakova.
+On 21-22 they held Pristina and Novi Pazar.
+By the end of the month, they had also captured Mitrovica, Vucitrn, Peja, Gjilan and Ferizaj.
+Some 25,000 of them held Pristina while another 20,000 held the south-eastern corner of Kosovo.
+By 14 August, they occupied Skopje, putting additional pressure on the Ottomans.

 The Ottoman government ended the Albanian revolts by accepting all demands (ignoring only the last) on 4 September 1912.
 Prishtina was planning to start another revolt in three or four months and then declare Albanian independence but the First Balkan War broke out soon and destroyed his plans.

 Aftermath

 The success of the Albanian Revolt and news from the Italo-Turkish War sent a strong signal to the neighboring countries that the Ottoman Empire was weak.
 The members of the Balkan League decided that they could not waste such a golden opportunity to strike at a weakened Ottoman state.
 The prospect of Albanian autonomy was incompatible with Serbian ambitions for the annexation of these territories.
 The Kingdom of Serbia opposed the plan for this rather large Albanian state (whose territories are now considered to be the concept of Greater Albania).
 The European territory of the Ottoman Empire was eventually taken by the four Balkan allies.